I’ve been cutting and pasting and searching my entire photo archive again. Resulting in this work. Tadááá here I present: ‘Sweet Pirate’.

 Love alone is not enough.

-The organisation that has enabled Valentino to come and live with us is dedicated to making sure that dogs find the right home.
+The organization that has enabled Valentino to come and live with us is dedicated to making sure that dogs find the right home.
 Before they place a dog, someone first comes to meet the possible future owners.
 During that visit, we could show that we have enough space in and around the house.
 And that we have enough time to spend with our dogs.
 We live in a calm part of the country, which is good for stress-free walks.
 Our other dog Szuka, is not only very calm and friendly but also very clear to other dogs.
 All circumstances increased the chance that things would go well with an adopted dog.
 We knew quite well that we would not get an ‘instantly easy’ dog.
 After a dog has been adopted, Mirtos animal project stays in touch for a long time.

 If you’re thinking about adopting a dog, please realize before you start it is great to give a dog a good future, but you have to have time, space, stability, money, commitment and sometimes help from others.
 Love alone is not enough.